AnuragRSimha/inputvalidator/README.md

 The regex, "/[^\p{L}\s'-]/u" performs checks (2) and (3).
 The \p{L} is there to support names in multiple languages like Bård, Jørgen, Weiß, Özdemir, Núñez, Ibáñez, etc. The apostrophe and hyphen allow names like O'Reilly, Ella-rose, etc.

+There is a regex properties file called "regex.js" that contains the regex values used while performing a validation or conversion.
+This has been made in order to adapt to any change in the requirements of the format of a name.

-A good string to test this is:
+A good string to test for the name is:
 ```
 BårdJørgen-o'weißÖzdemir d'NúñezIbáñez mXcIv
 ```
 The output will be: `Bårdjørgen-O'Weißözdemir D'Núñezibáñez MXCIV`

 Age:
 1. Zero is not a valid age.
 2. The age should be a positive number.
 3. Age cannot contain decimal numbers like 23.5, 23.6, etc.
+4. The maximum allowed age is 123 years.
 ---